 - Case Problems.
 We have added 12 new case problems in this edition; the total number of cases is now 42.
 One new case on graphical display has been added to Chapter 2.
 Two new cases using discrete probability distributions have been added to Chapter 5, and one new case using continuous probability distributions has been added to Chapter 6.
 A new case on hypothesis testing has been added to Chapter 11, and two new cases on testing proportions have been added to Chapter 12.
+The Chapter 16 case on regression model building has been updated.
+A new case utilizing nonparametric procedures has been added to Chapter 18, and a new case on sample survey has been added to Chapter 22.
 The 42 case problems in this book provide students the opportunity to work on more complex problems, analyze larger data sets, and prepare managerial reports based on the results of their analyses. - Examples and Exercises Based on Real Data.
 In this edition, we have added headers to all Applications exercises to make the application of each problem more obvious.
 We continue to make a substantial effort to update our text examples and exercises with the most current real data and referenced sources of statistical information.
 We have added more than 160 new examples and exercises based on real data and referenced sources.
 Using data from sources also used by The Wall Street Journal, USA Today, The Financial Times, and others, we have drawn from actual studies and applications to develop explanations and create exercises that demonstrate the many uses of statistics in business and economics.
 We believe that the use of real data from interesting and relevant problems helps generate more student interest in the material and enables the student to learn about both statistical methodology and its application.
-The 9th edition contains more than 350 examples and exercises based on real data.
+The 14th edition contains more than 350 examples and exercises based on real data.